Agents

 ParallelAgent

-Run multiple agents concurrently on the same input and merge their outputs:
+Run multiple agents on the same input at the same time.
+Their outputs are merged:

 from sagewai import UniversalAgent, ParallelAgent